-The E&T Provider will receive a referral to schedule an appointment with the E&T participant to complete the assessment, discuss goals, and create an employability plan which will include participation in an E&T component.
+The E&T Provider will schedule an appointment with the E&T participant to complete the assessment, discuss goals, and create an employability plan which will include participation in an E&T component.
 The E&T assessment is stored in Kynect Ability system and the date that the individual was assessed is interfaced back to the eligibility system.
 The assessment tool is a skilled and barrier-based assessment tool.
 For the reverse referral process, the E&T Provider will direct the client to DCBS to be screened for E&T by an eligibility worker and they also submit a change request through the system.
 After the client has been screened by an eligibility worker and is determined to be appropriate for E&T, a referral is forwarded back to the E&T Provider to complete the E&T assessment and place the client in an appropriate component.
-Transportation payment is issued upon completion of the assessment and if the individual wants to continue in the E&T program.
-The transportation reimbursement is mailed as a check.